It4innovations/Handicap/README.md

 We prepared some example of this program.
 If you set the main constantats for:
 REGULARITY: 4, VERTICES_COUNT = 12, THREAD_COUNT = 1, STARTING_LABEL = 1 and after that save the file main.cpp.
 Compaile it and run it.
 The result will be same like file locates in test/result4-12.txt.
 The result has got 10 results of labeling graphs.

+# License
+This project is made available under the BSD 2-Clause License.